Trondheim - City Walk

 Although Trondheim is the third largest town of Norway the center is easy to explore on foot and you have the possibility to make many pictures during the walk.

 - Warm, windproof clothing according to weather conditions

-We leave Bakklandet across the famous old city bridge with its red gateway, known to locals as the "happiness portal", also a great picturesque stop for pictures of the colorful warehouses along the river Nid.
-Then we come to Stiftsgaarden, the royal residence in Trondheim, and continue to the market square to take a closer look at the statue of the city's founder, the Viking King Olav Tryggvason, who towers over this busy square.
+We leave Bakklandet across the famous old city bridge with its red gateway, known to locals as the "happiness portal".
+Then we come to Stiftsgaarden, the royal residence in Trondheim, and continue to the market square to take a closer look at the statue of the city's founder, the Viking King Olav Tryggvason, which towers over this busy square.
 From here we end the tour at Nidaros Cathedral, Norway's national monument which is built over the burial place of St. Olav, Norway's patron saint.
 The construction of this enormous building with countless details and decorations, began as early as 1070.
 If you want to visit the Nidaros Cathedral, you have the opportunity on your own after the tour.